Xinglab/iDARTS/README.md

 ./bin/iDARTS get_resources -o /path/to/directory/
 ```
 ## Usage
-iDARTS allows users to take a **Variant Call Format** (VCF) file containing variants of interests and make predictions on either pre-compiled (annotated) or user-provided AS events, based on iDARTS DNN trained on GTEx data and reference RBP expression levels across 53 GTEx tissues.
-The software output includes the predicted splicing levels (PSI values) of the reference and variants alleles, as well as the predicted variant effects on splicing (ΔPSI) in GTEx tissue types. iDARTS can also make predictions based on user-provided RBP expression levels for specific sample types of interest.
+iDARTS allows users to input a **Variant Call Format (VCF)** file containing variants of interest and make predictions on either pre-compiled (annotated) or user-provided alternative splicing (AS) events.
+These predictions are based on the iDARTS deep neural network (DNN), trained on GTEx data, and reference RNA-binding protein (RBP) expression levels across 53 GTEx tissues.
+The software outputs include:

+- Predicted splicing levels (PSI values) of the reference and variant alleles.
+- Predicted variant effects on splicing (ΔPSI) in GTEx tissue types.

+Additionally, iDARTS can make predictions based on user-provided RBP expression levels for specific sample types of interest.
 When a VCF file is not provided, iDARTS reports predicted splicing levels (PSI values) for AS events of interest.

 ### Predicting effects of variants on splicing
 -----------------